-3.1 Sparse Autoencoder
+3.2 Sparse Autoencoder

 Like the simple autoencoder, the sparse autoencoder has a single layer.
-It adds a sparsity constraint, which adds a bit of stability to the encoding process and pushes weight sparsity.
-We used a regularization parameter of of 10e-9.
+The model was the same as the simple autoencoder, with the exception that it adds a sparsity constraint, which adds stability to the encoding process and pushes for weight sparsity [7].
+We used a regularization parameter of 10e-9.
+We found that a regularizer any larger than this would result in the predictions on the model all being very close to 0, i.e. very small weight norms.